yazdanco/google-maps-android-charts/README.md

 [![Coverage Status](https://coveralls.io/repos/github/aminyazdanpanah/google-maps-3D-pie-chart-marker-clustering-java/badge.svg?branch=master)](https://coveralls.io/github/aminyazdanpanah/google-maps-3D-pie-chart-marker-clustering-java?branch=master)

-This open-source library for marker clustering that has a beautiful 3D Pie chart for clustering which can useful for statical region.
+This open-source library for marker clustering that has a beautiful 3D Pie chart for clustering which can useful for statistical regions.

 - **Display 3D pie chart for clustering**